gregoryMD/materials-catalog/README.md

-# Materials Catalog Component Demo - Gregory Diehl
+# Materials Catalog Component Demo

 This is a materials management component implement as a full-stack web application.
 It allows users to create and edit a catalog of materials, such as sand, gravel, and dirt, for construction projects.
 At a high level, this feature: